barryclark/jekyll-now/_posts/2014-07-21-numbering-tasks-in-omnifocus-2-for-mac-os-x.md

 - Shell
 ---

 I'm using OmniFocus 2 on my MacBook Pro and wanting to 'number' tasks because at the end of each week, I print a PDF of the tasks completed and outstanding for a particular client.
-Task numbers make it much easier for the client to reconcile the work I've done with the lists they use.
+Task numbers make it much easier for the client to reconcile the work I've done with the lists they use.<!--more-->

 The problem is that OmniFocus doesn't have a 'task number' function.